UofA-SPEAR/software/README.md

 Currently our team uses ROS Kinetic Kame, which can be found at http://wiki.ros.org/kinetic/Installation.
 We recommend the “Desktop-Full Install” ROS package for best compatibility.

 Install Gazebo 7, which we use as our physics engine and 3D simulator: http://gazebosim.org/download.
 Feel free to experiment with creating 3D models and environments to get a feel for the program.

-## 3D models
 For the most part, the files stored in this repository will be 3D models used by Gazebo.
 Copying them to `~/.gazebo/models` will allow you to add them to a simulation using Gazebo's insert menu.

-There are so far three main models categories being worked on:
-1. The Mars rover.
-This model will be able to drive and will additionally have sensors attached to it that allow it to observe the simulated world around it, similar to how our physical rover will receive input.
-2. The simulated world.
-Currently, we plan to make the world similar to what the surface of Mars looks like, with an emphasis on creating cliffs, walls, and other obstacles for our rover to navigate.
-3. Waypoints.
-In order for the rover to drive itself, waypoints are required to direct around the map and to the goal.
+Completed worlds are also stored in this repository.
+To run a world in gazebo use: `gazebo <relative_path_to_file>`.

+## 3D models
+NOTE: ROS kinetic uses Gazebo 7.
+This version of Gazebo only supports .dae, .stl, and .svg model formats.
+If you are adding a new model to this repo, it must be in one of the formats specified above.
+If your 3D model is not in one of the formats above, consider using Blender to convert your file to a .dae (the easiest format to convert to).

+This repo contains many object that will help the rover learn.
+From obstacles to waypoints, objects contained in this repo will provide data for the rover to improve the way it drives.
 Right now we use tennis balls as waypoints, as they are easy for us to acquire in real life and simplify our image recognition code.
+There are multiple variation of tennis balls located in this repo to test the accuracy of the rover's ability to recognize tennis balls.

+## Rover model
+In the models folder of this repo is a TARS rover 3D model.
+Using roslaunch, a fully functioning virtual version of the rover can be used for our simulations.

+If you would like to view a static version of TARS, simply follow the instructions in the 3D models section to add TARS to a world as a static model.

 ## Worlds
-Completed worlds will also be stored in this repository.
-To run a world in gazebo use: `gazebo <relative_path_to_file>`.
 Here is a description of the worlds currently stored on this repository:

 lit_word.world: An empty world with directional lighting